-Once you get to the top, there is HEAPS of room to sit down and have a drink.
+Once you get to the top, there is plenty of room to sit down and have a drink.
 You can also relax now because it’s a fairly flat walk for a while.
 You also don’t have to be near the edge unless you want too.

 There is an extra walk you can choose to do up here called ‘Cotterill’s lookout’.
 It is not suitable for young kids as there is a bit of scrambling up the interesting rock formations.
 I suspect that older kids would love it!

-Now you head towards the Garden of Eden!
+Head towards the Garden of Eden!

-When you get there, you walk down some stairs into a hidden oasis.
+Moving forward past the spectacular views, you will find yourself walking down some stairs into a hidden oasis.
 Don’t worry, these stairs are no where near as bad as the initial climb.
-This place feels really untouched and special and swimming is prohibited.
-You can stop for picnic and drinks here and enjoy a much needed rest.
+This place feels really untouched and special.
+Swimming is strictly prohibited to protect the natural environment.